 It is these more potent supplements that have generated awareness of possible drug-nutrient, nutrient-nutrient, herb-drug, and herb-nutrient, herb-herb interactions.
 The Natural Medicine’s Comprehensive Data Base, on the Internet at www.NaturalDatabase.com, was one of the first attempts at collating this information.

 Physicians can now be more informed in helping their patients avoid complications as well as assure the most appropriate supplement they should be on.
 Check with your integrative physician whenever you are considering taking a supplement.

-Timing of certain supplements with medications and food can be important in maximizing health benefits, as well as avoiding possible undesired side-effects.
+Timing certain supplements with medications and food can be important in maximizing health benefits, as well as avoiding possible undesired side effects.

-A mixture of branched chain amino acids are best taken 1-2 hours away from food, and generally the most therapeutic dosage is 2-4 grams taken 3-4 times a day.
-Digestive enzymes are best taken with the meal or immediately afterwards.
-Multivitamin mineral supplement should be taken at least 2-3 times a day for maximum benefit – there is no such thing as a ‘one-a day.’
+A mixture of branched-chain amino acids is best taken 1-2 hours away from food, and generally, the most therapeutic dosage is 2-4 grams taken 3-4 times a day.
+Digestive enzymes are best taken with the meal or immediately afterward.
+The multivitamin-mineral supplement should be taken at least 2-3 times a day for maximum benefit – there is no such thing as a ‘one-a-day.’
 Remember, supplements are just that – they supplement your diet.
 Most people eat at least 2 meals a day and that is often poorly balanced.
 With added stress and with food sources that have become more nutritionally deficient in the past several decades, everyone would benefit from at least a good basic multivitamin and mineral supplement 2 times a day!